Cutbert1/Product-Catalogue/README.md

 # Local Hand Craft Product Catalogue - Shoperite
 ## Introduction
-This project is for local community craft men to post their hand made products for reviews, improvements and marketing hence, organise exhibitions to market and promote their locally hand made products and businesses.
+This project is for local community craft men to advertise their hand crafted products for reviews, improvements and marketing hence, organise exhibitions to market and promote their locally hand made products and businesses to the community
 #### Project Purpose and user Demography
-The project is aimed at local community craft men, who uses locally sourced biodegradable materials to produce eco-friendly products.
-Users can post their products for improvement reviews, market promotion and organise product exhibition for local community.
-There for promote house hold usage for bio degradable products.
+The project is aimed at local community craft men, who uses locally sourced preferably biodegradable materials to produce eco-friendly products.
+Users can advertise their products for improvement reviews, market promotion and organise product exhibition for local community.
+There for promote house hold usage for biodegradable products.
 ## Design
 ### Entity Relationship Diagram
 ![lucid1](./static/images/readme-images/design/lucid1.jpg)